 Dietrich passed away on Sept.
 22, 1794 in Macungie Township.
 He is buried at the Zion Union Cemetery, also known as the Zion Lehigh Evangelical Lutheran Church Cemetery in Alburtis, Lehigh County.
 The lengthy inscription on his upright grave marker is all in the German language.
 [Find-a-Grave]

 Elizabeth outlived him by about eight years, and died on Jan.
-7 or 17, 1802 in Macungie Township She also rests for eternity at Zion Union.
+7 or 17, 1802 in Macungie Township She also rests for eternity at Zion Union, but her final resting place is not known to be marked.

 In Macungie Township, the town of Millerstown was formed in 1776 with a purchase of 150 acres of land by Peter Miller who then laid out lots.
 The town became formalized in 1857 with election of borough officials including new burgess James Singmaster.
 In 1875, the town's name was changed to "Macungie" and in 1957, the town celebrated its centennial anniversary.